Galvanic cells, Primary cells (Mercury cell and Fuel cell) and the production of electric energy

 2 H2 + 4 OH−→ 4 H2O + 4 e− , Eº = 0.83 V

 O2 + 2 H2O + 4 e− → 4 OH− , Eº = 0.4 V

 2 H2 + O2 → 2 H2O + Energy , Ecell = 1.23 V

 Electromotive force = 1.23 V

-Advantages: It can’t be consumed like the other galvanic cells because it supplied with fuel from an external source, a Fuel cell operates at high temperature and the produced water evaporates and it can be condensed to be reused as drinkable water for astronauts.
+Advantages: It can’t be consumed like the other galvanic cells because it is supplied with fuel from an external source, a Fuel cell operates at high temperatures and the produced water evaporates and it can be condensed to be reused as drinkable water for astronauts.

-Disadvantages: It doesn’t store the energy because it requires a continuous supply with the fuel and a continuous remove of the products.
+Disadvantages: It doesn’t store the energy because it requires a continuous supply of fuel and a continuous removal of the products.